linhuixiao/HiVG/README.md

 ## Highlight
 -  **A concise hierarchical multimodal modulation framework**, which utilizes the hierarchical structure to gradually adapt CLIP to grounding.
 HiVG achieves fine-grained interaction between multi-level visual representations and language semantics, and significantly alleviates the task gap between CLIP and grounding.
-- **We are the first to propose the hierarchical multimodal low-rank adaptation structure.** Hi LoRA is a basic and concise hierarchical adaptation paradigm, which is task-agnostic.
+- **The first to propose the hierarchical multimodal low-rank adaptation paradigm.** Hi LoRA is a basic and concise hierarchical adaptation paradigm, which is task-agnostic.
-- We conducted extensive experiments to verify the effectiveness of HiVG approaches.
-Results show that our method achieves promising results, surpassing the SOTA methods under the same setting by a significant margin.
+- **Extensive experiments are conducted to verify the effectiveness of HiVG approaches.** Results show that our method achieves promising results, surpassing the SOTA methods under the same setting by a significant margin.
 Besides, our model offers significant computing efficiency advantages.

 ## TODO
 - [ ] Release all the checkpoints.
-- [ ] Release the full model code and inference code.
+- [ ] Release the full model code, training and inference code.